Home > Business > Human resources > Conduct recruitment without discrimination: a legal obligation, a multitude of opportunities

 Share this page :

 Are we always objective when we recruit?
-What is the weight of stereotypes in the recruitment process?
-How to recruit without discriminating?
-So many legitimate questions regarding the legal obligation of non-discrimination in hiring, which is accompanied by a training obligation for recruitment professionals.
-But, beyond compliance with the law, what other benefits can companies derive from recruitment free from discrimination?
-Update with Yasmina El Alaoui, expert in promoting diversity and combating discrimination.
+How important are stereotypes in the recruitment process?
+How can we recruit without discriminating?
+These are all legitimate questions when faced with the legal obligation of non-discrimination in recruitment, which is accompanied by a training obligation for recruitment professionals.
+But beyond complying with the law, what other benefits can companies gain from discrimination-free recruitment?
+Yasmina El Alaoui, an expert in promoting diversity and combating discrimination, takes a closer look.

 Recruiting without discrimination is a legal obligation.

-Professionals responsible for recruitment missions are required to undergo training on non-discrimination in hiring at least once every five years.
-This legal obligation concerns companies with at least 300 employees as well as all companies specializing in recruitment.
-It results from the law of January 27, 2017 relating to equality and citizenship.
-But, concretely, what is discrimination?
+Professionals responsible for recruitment are required to undergo training in non-discrimination in recruitment at least once every five years.
+This legal obligation applies to companies with at least 300 employees and all companies specialising in recruitment.
+It is the result of the law of 27 January 2017 on equality and citizenship.
+But what exactly is discrimination?
 Are we all affected by stereotypes in the same way?
 Can we discriminate unconsciously?
-What are the risks ?
-What does the company gain when it recruits without discriminating?
+What are the risks involved?
+What do companies gain when they recruit without discriminating?

 What is discrimination?

-In France, the principle of non-discrimination is legally recognized.
+In France, the principle of non-discrimination is legally recognised.
 It is based on the republican principle of equal opportunities.
-Legally, discrimination is defined as less favorable treatment of one person compared to another.
+Legally, discrimination is defined as less favourable treatment of one person compared to another.
 It is illegal when it meets two cumulative conditions.
-That is to say, when she:
+That is, when it :

-• is based on one of the 25 prohibited criteria (family status, pregnancy, surname, place of residence, disability, morals, sexual orientation, gender identity, union activities, etc.);
+• is based on one of the 25 prohibited criteria (marital status, pregnancy, surname, place of residence, disability, morals, sexual orientation, gender identity, trade union activities, etc.);

-• and relates to a situation covered by the law (access to a job, a service, housing, etc.).
+• and falls within a situation covered by the law (access to employment, services, housing, etc.).

-The principle of non-discrimination enshrined in the labor code (articles L. 1132-1 to L. 1132-4) prohibits discrimination at all stages of professional life.
-However, the risk of discrimination in hiring still remains significant in our country.
+The principle of non-discrimination enshrined in the labor code (articles L. 1132-1 to L. 1132-4) prohibits discrimination at all stages of working life.
+Yet the risk of discrimination in recruitment is still very real in France.

 Discrimination in numbers

-According to these data, the frequency of discrimination in hiring varies depending on the criteria prohibited by law.
+According to this data, the frequency of discrimination in recruitment varies according to the criteria prohibited by law.
 For example, 25 % of young people under 30, 23 % of women, 19 % of men and 42 % of people who perceive themselves as non-white have experienced it.

-This survey also shows that the proportion of people feeling like they have been discriminated against increases as the recruitment procedure progresses.
-Thus, 14 % of the respondents had the feeling that their profile was discriminated against during the examination of CVs, 17 % during the job interview and 18 % during the decision-making process. the employer following the interview.
+This survey also shows that the proportion of people who feel they have been discriminated against increases as the recruitment process progresses.
+For example, 14 % of people surveyed felt that their profile had been discriminated against when examining CVs, 17 % during the job interview and 18 % during the employer's decision-making process following the interview.

-According to article L. 1221-6 of the Labor Code, “the information requested, in whatever form, from a job candidate can only have the purpose of assessing their ability to occupy the job offered or its skills.
-[They] must have a direct and necessary link with the job offered or with the assessment of professional skills.”
+According to Article L. 1221-6 of the French Labour Code, "information requested, in any form whatsoever, from a job applicant may only be used to assess his or her ability to hold the job offered or his or her professional skills.
+[They] must have a direct and necessary link with the job offered or with the assessment of professional skills".

-This is the right.
-But, in reality, what elements of information influence our evaluations?
-Are these objective and skills-based?
-How do we judge that one person is less capable than another to occupy this or that position?
-In practice, we rely on procedures, tools and our experience.
-And this is how we can unconsciously associate the skills of candidates with criteria that have nothing to do with the skills to be evaluated.
+That's the law.
+But, in reality, what information influences our assessments?
+Are they objective and based on skills?
+How do we judge that one person is less capable than another of doing a particular job?
+In practice, we rely on procedures, tools and experience.
+And so we may unconsciously associate candidates' skills with criteria that have nothing to do with the skills being assessed.
 Stereotypes therefore play a part in our decision-making.
-This is why, even if some discrimination is intentional, most is involuntary.
+This is why, although some discrimination is intentional, most is unintentional.

 Job interview: how to combat stereotypes?

-When they lose self-confidence, victims of discrimination can set themselves up to fail during the recruitment process, or even censor themselves.
-Thus, they no longer respond to job offers that match their profile.
-It is therefore a loss for companies because they can no longer benefit from their talents and creative abilities.
-And all the more so for those who are struggling to recruit in a context of labor shortage.
+When they lose confidence in themselves, victims of discrimination can set themselves up for failure during the recruitment process, or even censure themselves.
+As a result, they no longer respond to job offers that match their profile.
+This is a loss for companies, because they can no longer benefit from their talents and creative abilities.
+All the more so for companies struggling to recruit against a backdrop of labour shortages..

-Testing operation, name and shame, legal proceedings initiated by people who feel discriminated against...
-Discrimination also has a concrete cost: in addition to the risk of administrative, financial and criminal sanctions, the company is exposed to the deterioration of its image among the general public.
-On a local level, they must keep in mind that candidates communicate on social networks and by word of mouth.
+Testing operations, name and shame, legal proceedings brought by people who feel they have been discriminated against...
+Discrimination also has a tangible cost: in addition to the risk of administrative, financial and criminal sanctions, companies risk damaging their image in the eyes of the general public.
+At a local level, they need to bear in mind that candidates communicate on social networks and by word of mouth.

 A legal training obligation

-Since 2017, non-discrimination training for people responsible for recruitment missions has been an obligation for any company employing at least 300 employees and any company specializing in recruitment.
-Training must take place at least once every five years.
-This is what Article L. 1131-2 of the Labor Code provides.
+Since 2017, non-discrimination training for those responsible for recruitment assignments has been a requirement for any company employing at least 300 employees and any company specialising in recruitment.
+The training must take place at least once every five years.
+This is set out in article L. 1131-2 of the Labour Code.

-Because the texts evolve regularly.
-Training also means carrying out professional monitoring.
-In 2008, the labor code set out 18 prohibited grounds of discrimination.
+Because legislation changes regularly.
+Training also means keeping abreast of developments in the workplace.
+In 2008, the Labour Code set out 18 prohibited grounds for discrimination.
 Today there are 25.
-And one 26e, namely the accent, should soon be included in this list to combat glottophobia at work.
-Training regularly is also a good opportunity to revisit your processes to adapt them to this principle of non-discrimination.
+And a 26eaccent, should soon be added to this list to combat glottophobia in the workplace.
+Regular training is also a good opportunity to revisit your processes to adapt them to this principle of non-discrimination.

 In which companies?

 The training obligation only applies to companies with more than 300 employees.
-But mid-sized companies (ETIs), SMEs and micro-enterprises are just as concerned because the law prohibiting discrimination applies to everyone.
-Thus, these companies are just as exposed to prosecution in the event of suspected discrimination.
+But ETIs (intermediate-sized companies), SMEs and micro-businesses are just as concerned, because the law prohibiting discrimination applies to everyone.
+As a result, these companies are just as exposed to legal action in the event of suspected discrimination.
 Furthermore, every recruiter wants to implement an efficient recruitment process.

 Who to train?

 Recruitment is a collective process.
-It is therefore appropriate to train, on the one hand, HR teams and managers who often work hand in hand.
-And, on the other hand, employees who participate in prequalifications regularly or occasionally.
+So it's a good idea to train the HR teams and managers, who often work hand in hand.
+And, on the other hand, the employees who take part in pre-qualifications on a regular or ad hoc basis.

-Training allows you to revisit your processes, question them at each stage of recruitment and adapt them to the principle of non-discrimination.
-To do this, you must learn to:
+Training allows you to revisit your processes, to question them at each stage of recruitment and to adapt them to the principle of non-discrimination.
+To do this, you need to learn how to :

-• write job descriptions and advertisements without discriminating criteria;
+• draw up job descriptions and advertisements without discriminatory criteria;

-• revisit its selection processes (CV selection grids, telephone prequalification guides, questionnaires and conduct of skills-based interviews);
+• revisit its selection processes (CV selection grids, telephone pre-qualification guides, questionnaires and skills-based interviews);

 • diversify potential candidates through new sourcing and communication channels.